Sketchley's Translations Main Index

 Review by: Aaron Sketchley

-Reviewed on: 2016.07.21 (revised 2021.09.11)
+Reviewed on: 2016.07.21 (revised 2021.09.11, 2024.09.22)

 This movie has a lot of things going for it: Arnold at his prime as Jack Slater—both one of his more developed characters and a parody of his other roles—John McTiernan's directing, and writing (or rewriting) by Shane Black.
 Alas, the film never quite comes together.
-When I initially saw this film in theatres, I felt what was wrong was the kid: he constantly reminds us that "it's just a movie".
+When I initially saw this film in the theatre, I felt that what had gone wrong was the kid: he constantly reminds us that "it's just a movie".
 However, decades later, I feel that they spent too much time following the plot of the movie-within-a-movie in the exaggerated movie land, and not enough time in the real world.
 It's a shame, as the Danny character provides some genuinely funny observations about the action movies that this film is parodying, and as the film takes itself seriously, its humour is also funnier than other parody movies released in the same era.

 Nevertheless, despite its shortcomings, Last Action Hero does a great job at highlighting the absurdities and idiosyncrasies of the worlds in action movies.
 It also has a great dose of celebrity culture—before it was a thing—in the premiere of the Jack Slater IV movie-within-a-movie.
 The Jack character himself is given great pathos, and despite being larger than life, we can relate to him and his troubles.
 Nevertheless, the highlight of the film is Charles Dance's performance as the antagonist Benedict.
-While he is great as the villain in the movie-within-a-movie, he excels when he shows his disgust and complete surprise at what type of crime happens, and what he can get away with in the real world.
+While he is great as the villain in the movie-within-a-movie, he excels when he shows his disgust and complete surprise at what type of crime happens, and subsequently what he can get away with in the real world.

 ▲ Top ▶ Movie Reviews Index